BSL Launch Recite Me assistive technology myaccountMyAccount login image

 We will take forward the following key areas for improvement:

-• We will continue to work to improve the quality and quantity of the recyclable waste we collect from homes and flatted properties.
+• we will continue to work to improve the quality and quantity of the recyclable waste we collect from homes and flatted properties

 Resource Plans are prepared each year by all council Resources to outline the key developments they intend to take forward in the year.
 Performance and actions relating to the waste management service can be found in the Community and Enterprise Resource Plan.

-Twice a year, performance reports are presented to council committees on progress against the Resource Plans.
-In addition, reports detailing progress against the Council Plan Connect Outcomes are prepared.
-See Quarter 2 (September) and Quarter 4 (March - year end) performance reports for further information.
+Twice a year, performance reports are presented to Resource committees on progress against the Resource Plans.
+In addition, reports detailing progress against the Council Plan Connect Outcomes are prepared - see Quarter 2 and Quarter 4 performance reports for further information.

 More information on our outcomes can be found in the Council Plan Connect and the Annual Performance Spotlights.

 Local Government Benchmarking Framework (LGBF) allows councils to work together, to use performance information in a way that will help understand variations, share knowledge, expertise and good practice, with a view to making improvements.
-For more information and links relating to this framework go to the 'Benchmarking' paragraph on the Improvement and how we compare page on our website.
+For more information and links relating to this framework, go to the 'Benchmarking' paragraph on the Improvement and how we compare page on our website.

-The information contained within this report reflects the position based on the data available at the time of publication (March 2025).
+The information contained within this report reflects the position based on the data available at the time of publication (March 2026).